 Prior to your Bordeaux River Cruise Tour, you'll get the chance to explore Paris at length.
-Often referred to as the "City of Light," the French capital is one of Europe's most stunning and influential metropolitan centers, featuring renowned landmarks and world-famous art museums—combined with romance, style, and a certain "je ne sais quoi" that makes it one of the world's leading travel destinations.
+Often referred to as the "City of Light," the French capital is one of Europe's most stunning and influential metropolitan centers, featuring renowned landmarks and world-famous art museums—combined with romance, style, and a certain je ne sais quoi that make it one of the world's leading travel destinations.

 - It's Included:

-- Accommodations: for 4 nights at the Superior First-Class Pullman Paris Montparnasse or similar
+- Accommodations: 4 nights at the Superior First-Class Les Jardins du Marais or similar

 - All transfers

 - Gratuities for local guides and motorcoach drivers on your extension and all optional tours

 Depart today on your flight to Paris.